IDEAS Grant Competition

 Foreign Policy Goal Focus: Economic Development and Entrepreneurship; Global Health

 Project Summary: The University of Maine’s IDEAS grant will support the creation of a new three-week, faculty-led, immersive study abroad program on comparative drug policy between the United States and Portugal.
-The grant will provide critical resources that will help build and solidify a partnership between the University of Maine and Universidade Católica Portuguesa, as well as support student recruitment.
-The faculty-led program will provide an affordable alternative to semester-long study abroad opportunities in more expensive destinations and will prepare students with the knowledge and skills in comparing distinct public health approaches regarding the opioid crisis.
+The IDEAS grant will support faculty exploratory travel to Portugal to build and solidify a partnership between the University of Maine and Universidade Católica Portuguesa, as well as support student recruitment.
+The faculty-led program will provide an affordable alternative to semester-long study abroad opportunities in more expensive destinations, and it will allow students to compare public health approaches in addressing the opioid crisis.

 University of Memphis